-A Japanese startup at CES2021 claims to have solved one of the biggest problems in medical technology: continuous non-invasive glucose monitoring.
+A Japanese startup at CES2021 claims to have solved one of the biggest problems in medical technology: continuous non-invasive glucose monitoring to measure diabetes.

 Quantum Operation IncA Japanese startup says its wearable prototype can accurately measure blood glucose without needles from the wrist.
 Where others, to make things clear immediately, fail to measure blood sugar without punctures.

 The prototype, very similar to an Apple Watch, is equipped with a small spectrometer to scan blood and measure blood sugar.
 Quantum's presentation adds that the watch is also capable of reading other vital signs, including heart rate and ECG.

-The company says the plus of the device is in its patented materials incorporated into the watch and strap.
+The company claims that the plus of the device is in its patented materials incorporated into the watch and strap.
 To use this needle-free meter, the wearer simply has to slide the watch and activate monitoring from the menu, the data is displayed after approximately 20 seconds.

 Quantum's goals are to sell its hardware for needle-free blood glucose measurements, and build a big data platform.
 Collecting and examining the vast treasure of information generated by patients wearing the device can provide innumerable insights into scientific research.

 Measure blood glucose without needles, comparison with devices already on the market (which have needles)